Mitigating Domain Drift in Multi Species Segmentation with DINOv2: A Cross-Domain Evaluation in Herbicide Research Trials: Datasets

-The dataset includes images showing various types of damage such as INITIAL, INITIAL-BLEACHING, INITIAL-NECROSIS, BLEACHING, NECROSIS, and LEAF-CURLING, with annotated growing stages.
-The images were collected from different locations and conditions, ensuring a diverse range of species distributions influenced by environmental factors.
-Two different types of datasets were created.
-Datasets type A contain real field images with a mixture of species.
-Type C datasets contain single species dataset where the other species are removed during the image acquisition process.
+Each species is identified according to the European and Mediterranean Plant Protection Organization (EPPO) code (\cite{eppo1994guideline}, \cite{ayllon2023eppo}).
+The dataset systematically documents various types of herbicide-induced damage including Initial, Initial-bleaching, Initial-Necrosis, Bleaching, Necrosis, and Leaf-Curling, along with annotated growth stages.

-The dataset was systematically annotated using CVAT (\cite{cvat}) and refined with existing vegetation segmentation models.
-Metadata such as dataset location and image field of view were also annotated for scale correction and augmentation.
-Each species is named according to its EPPO code (\cite{ayllon2023eppo}).
+The BASE dataset comprises two distinct collection strategies: Type~A datasets contain real field images with naturally occurring mixtures of multiple species, while Type~C datasets contain single-species images where other species were manually removed during image acquisition.
+This diversity in collection strategies ensures representation of both monoculture and polyculture field conditions.
+Images were collected from different locations and environmental conditions, resulting in natural variability in species abundance and distribution across field plots.

-Each species within the datasets can exhibit varying levels of abundance and presence across different plot fields.
-This variability is influenced by factors such as environmental conditions and the specific characteristics of each species.
-Consequently, the datasets reflect a diverse range of species distributions.
-Table \ref{tab:real_field_datasets} details content of this dataset.
+All images were systematically annotated using CVAT (\cite{cvat}) and refined with existing vegetation segmentation models.
+Metadata including dataset location and image field of view were also annotated to enable scale correction and data augmentation.
+Cases involving annotation uncertainty or impossibility were labeled using specific class identifiers: other-broad (unknown broadleaf species), other-grass (unknown grassleaf species), or other-mixed (mixed species).
+Table~\ref{tab:real_field_datasets} summarizes the content of the BASE dataset, and Figure~\ref{fig:2019A2_fig4_1} shows an example of annotated species and damage masks.

-An example of annotated images is provided in Figure \ref{fig:2019A2_fig4_1}.
-This figure illustrates the annotation of growing stages, species, and damage.
-It is important to note that the annotation process involves some uncertainty.
-To address this, we added specific class labels to annotate unknown broadleaf species (other-broad), unknown grassleaf species (other-grass), or mixed species (other-mixed).
+An example of annotated images from the BASE dataset is provided in Figure~\ref{fig:2019A2_fig4_1}, illustrating the annotation of both species and damage masks.